transposit/transposit-js-sdk/README.md

 ### `/signin`

 Create a page that displays a sign-in button.
-Use the SDK to begin Google sign-in when the button is clicked.
+Use the SDK to begin sign-in when the button is clicked.

 ```html
 <button type="button" onclick="signin()">Sign in</button>